freenas/freenas-docs/userguide/system.rst

 button changes to :guilabel:`UPDATES AVAILABLE` when there is an available update.
 Clicking the button goes to :menuselection:`System --> Update`.
-When :guilabel:`DOWNLOAD UPDATES` is clicked, it first gives an opportunity to save the current system configuration.
+When :guilabel:`DOWNLOAD UPDATES` is clicked, it first gives an opportunity to :ref:`save the current system configuration <saveconfig>`.
 Backing up the system configuration is strongly recommended before starting the update.
 Click :guilabel:`CONTINUE` to start updating both |ctrlrs-term|.